You’re an indie author. No agent, no publisher, so how do you breathe life into written words?

 Some babbling on my side, to say that Stephen Bentley deserves accolades not only for his service, but also for being open about his feelings and SO many things, the system, the drug “war”, the people who were in his life, his fall to alcoholism.
 You’ve heard the saying, “until you’ve walked a mile in my shoes…”.
 Living close to so many first responders who I love dearly, us civilians can never even almost imagine what their day to day service is like, so never do we have the right to judge.

 Lastly, narration… Half way through the story or even before, I forgot there was a narrator to this book and truly felt as if the author was reading his own story.
 That takes talent and belief in a story, not just reading from a script, so bravo to both narrator and author.
 Thanks for the opportunity to hear your work!

 You may be new to audiobooks or never tried them.
 Why not take advantage of the Audible 30-day FREE trial and at the same time download my audiobook all FREE?

 You may find all my books on Amazon.
 Alternatively, you can find the eBook versions at all major online stores here at Books2Read.

 [amazon_link asins=’1548996203,B07C4HFLH3,B07CHR4NG5,B075N3158G’ template=’ProductCarousel’ store=’expinbac-21′ marketplace=’UK’ link_id=’48751406-4d1e-11e8-a9a0-490597d27833′]

 Disclosure: Some of the links in this post are Amazon affiliate links.
 I promote certain products and services that I have 100% confidence in.
 If you purchase as a result of clicking on my affiliate links, I receive a small commission.
-That commission is not added to the price you pay at checkout.Follow Me Here On Social Media or BookBub
+That commission is not added to the price you pay at checkout.Follow Me On Facebook, other Social Media, or Amazon, Goodreads or BookBub